cbm80amiga/ST7789_terminal/README.md

 Features:
 - most typical ANSI color and style codes supported
-- works perfect in 9600 and 19200 bps modes
+- works perfectly in 9600 and 19200 bps modes
 - in 28800 Arduino seems to be sometimes little too slow but still usable
 - used fast ST7789 and RRE fonts libraries
 - ST7789 hardware scrolling